-But speaking with cpfc.co.uk ahead of his appearance at the Crystal Palace Sporting Dinner next month, Bruno revealed that in fact he once faced a choice between professional football or boxing as a young, aspiring sportsman.
+But speaking with cpfc.co.uk ahead of his appearance at a 2019 Crystal Palace Sporting Dinner, Bruno revealed that in fact he once faced a choice between professional football or boxing as a young, aspiring sportsman.

 Born in Hammersmith but raised in Wandsworth, the British boxing icon will be a well-known face to many from south London.

 One of a host of names originating from south of the Thames now recognised as some of the country's finest sportsmen, Bruno's life may have taken an entirely different path had he stuck with his footballing passions.
 And with Wandsworth only seven miles from SE25, that path may have even led to Palace.

 But, as so often happens with young football fans, Bruno's father altered the course of his son's fandom by taking him to West Ham United as a child.
 "My heroes were Geoff Hurst, Bobby Moore and Martin Peters," he recalls.

 And so it would not be his more local Palace that Bruno grew up supporting but the Hammers instead and, perhaps more importantly, it was the ring and not the confines of a pitch in which the then-14-year-old chose to excel.

 Fast-forward 43 years and today Bruno stands above the crowd both in stature and standing as one of boxing's most iconic characters.
 Now with an MBE, a fighting record of 40 wins from 45 bouts - 38 of which ended in knock-outs - and a place forever in the annals of sporting history, Bruno is able to cast his eye over the current boxing scene, assessing in particular one man Palace fans may well recognise: Joshua Buatsi.